samadams8/SignatureGatheringSimulations/README.md

 - Builds daily signature gains from historical data, then repeatedly samples days from an "optimistic" pool (top-performing days by a deficit-weighted score).
 - Applies a partisan efficiency adjustment by comparing observed district progress to partisan-lean expectations, boosting underperforming districts.
 - Models hidden signatures via a shadow ratio derived from percentile gaps in daily throughput, with a sandbagging window and an age-based release on the target date.
-- Runs many trials (default 100,000) to estimate district and statewide success probabilities.
+- Runs many trials (default 100,000) to understand what the distribution of possibilities are.

 ## Features

-- Optimistically samples subset of days that most improve signature counts in underperforming districts (sampling from the top quantile, based on the dot product of deficit vector and daily verification across districts)
+- Optimistically samples future performance from a subset of days that most improve signature counts in underperforming districts
+    - Sampling from the top quantile (default 50%), based on the dot product of deficit vector and daily verification across districts
 - Diagnostic correlation between partisan lean and progress.
 Simulated samples of underperforming districts (below the partisanship trendline) are boosted by a multiplier based on their relative underperformance.
 - Hidden signature scenarios create a store of hidden (unverified) signatures for each day.
-    - If the hidden ratio is 1.5, this means that for every 1 signature 'verified' on that day, 1.5 signatures are added to the hidden store to be added to the final count.
+    - For example, if the hidden ratio is 1.5, this means that for every 1 signature verified on a given day, 1.5 signatures are added to a hidden store, which are included the final count.
+For a hidden ratio of 0.25, for every 1 signature verified, 0.25 are added to the hidden store.
-    - For historical portion, a default window of 30 days of hidden signatures accumulate additional signatures that will be included in the final count.
+    - For historical portion, a default window of the most recent 30 days accumulate hidden signatures.
     - For future portion, simulated days before the end of signature collection (2/15) also accumulate hidden signatures.
-    - Two hidden signature scenarios (conservative and aggressive) are implemented by default.
+    - Two hidden signature scenarios (conservative and aggressive) are implemented by default, based on difference between a baseline and a peak throughput derived from quantile rates in the observed data.
 - Plots saved to the [Hidden_w_PartisanBoost](Hidden_w_PartisanBoost) folder.

 ## Install